collaborativebioinformatics/Model_Garbage_Collection/README.md

 ### Test data
 (download.py) For purposes of the hackathon, we needed a workable test set.
 We queried a knowledge graph to retrieve an extended network of entities associated with Alzheimer's disease, including related genes, phenotypes, and neurodegenerative conditions.
 The query captures first- and second-degree connections to generate a subgraph containing approximately 3,000 to 8,000 edges, which is then saved as a JSON file for further analysis.
 This approach enables comprehensive exploration of the molecular and phenotypic landscape surrounding Alzheimer's disease.

+## Methods

+### Data Preparation
+- Queried the Monarch Knowledge Graph for entities related to Alzheimer’s disease, including genes, phenotypes, and neurodegenerative conditions.
+- Extracted first- and second-degree neighbors to build a subgraph of ~3,000–8,000 edges.
+- Randomly removed a percentage of edges to create “ground-truth missing links” for evaluation.
+- Saved the resulting graph as JSON for downstream tasks.

+### Edge Reconstruction Strategies
+We compared three strategies for predicting missing edges:
+1. **Random Guessing** – Uniformly sampled possible edges as a naive baseline.
+2. **General LLM** – Queried a large language model without external grounding.
+3. **LLM + RAG** – Queried a large language model augmented with retrieval from the Monarch KG subset.

+### Human-in-the-Loop Validation
+- Developed a lightweight web interface where subject-matter experts (SMEs) reviewed candidate edges.
+- Collected validation labels (true/false/uncertain) to assess accuracy of each reconstruction method.
+- Curator feedback was stored for training downstream models.

+### Graph Neural Network Training
+- Labeled edges from SME validation were used to train a **graph neural network (GNN)**.
+- Objective: classify edges as “trustworthy” or “questionable.”
+- Features included graph topology (degree, connectivity) and LLM prediction signals.
+- The GNN was evaluated against the original trusted KG (Monarch) for precision, recall, and F1.

+### Evaluation
+- Compared each edge reconstruction method (random, LLM, LLM+RAG) against the ground-truth KG.
+- Measured **precision/recall/F1** to quantify how close predictions came to the true graph.
+- Tested whether the GNN could generalize curator judgments and flag bad edges at scale.